jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-12-18.
+This readme was last updated by Lisa McAulay on 2021-12-21.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
-At present, Lisa has ingested standardized metadata CSVs and images for all items that were completed as of November 2019 (16,893 items) and all items that were Completed or Pending as of December 2, 2021 (1st major update).
-The next phase of work will be some cleanup of the eureka CSVS (inclding ensuring the CSVs in eureka only have 1 row for 1 record (deduping)).
+Lisa has ingested standardized metadata CSVs and images for all items that were completed as of November 2019 (16,893 items) and all items that were Completed or Pending as of December 2, 2021 (1st major update).

+The next phase of work will be some cleanup (January 2022).
+This is behind-the-scenes work and may have no impact on the public collection (unless we find the missing images)

+1. Cleanup Eureka CSVS (inclding ensuring the CSVs in eureka only have 1 row for 1 record (deduping)). (task/project/assignment that I talked about with Josh)
+2. Update DLCS status for 589 "pending" items to "completed" (Kristian)
+3. Lisa needs to prepare a CSV for Simon that lists only "newly published" items from the December 2022 update (circa 3,280)

+On Deck (February?
+2022)
+1. RAMS under Martha's direction will complete the remaining nitrates and then these will need to be reingested as 'OpenUCLA' and completed.

 History of This Migration
 November 2019 - April 2020 - The first major ingest of this collection was performed.